Microchip-MPLAB-Harmony/core_apps_sam_a7g5/apps/rtos/freertos/basic_freertos/readme.md

 ### Setting up [SAMA7G5 Evaluation Kit](https://www.microchip.com/en-us/development-tool/EV21H18A)

-#### Addtional hardware required

-- SD Card with FAT32 file system

-#### Setting up the SD Card

-- Download harmony MPU bootstrap loader from this [location](firmware/at91bootstrap_sam_a7g5_ek.X/binaries/boot.bin)
-- Copy the downloaded boot loader binary( boot.bin) onto the SD card

 #### Setting up the board

-- SDMMC slot used for bootloading the application is SDMMC1 (J4)
 - Connect the USB port J7 on board to the computer using a micro USB cable (to power the board)
 - Connect the USB port J24 on board to the computer using a micro USB cable (to enable debug com port)